Tuesday 14th August 10:00am - Tuesday 13th November 11:00am

 Application for Section 68 Approval (PDF, 540kB) (use this form to apply to Operate a system of sewage management [Section 3 Part C6] for an 'Approval to Operate' an existing on-site sewage management system, complete this form along with the following Annexure C6)

-Section 68 Application C6 Annexure (PDF, 452kB) (use the Application for Section 68 Approval [above] along with this Section 68 Application C6 Annexure to seek an 'Approval to Operate' licence for an existing on-site sewage management system)
+Section 68 Application C6 Annexure (PDF, 560kB) (use the Application for Section 68 Approval [above] along with this Section 68 Application C6 Annexure to seek an 'Approval to Operate' licence for an existing on-site sewage management system)

 Search for 'Approval to Operate' - On-Site Sewage Management System (PDF, 248kB) (use this form to request a copy of your Approval to Operate licence or check on your approval status.
 Please note that licences last for 2, 3 or 5 years.)

-(use this form to change operator details if you are a new owner of a property with a current licensed on-site sewage management system.
+(use this form to change operator details if you are a new owner of a property with a currently licensed on-site sewage management system.
 This form is to be lodged with Council within 3 months after property settlement.
 The operator of an on-site sewage system is usually the landowner, however may be a managing agent or caretaker, for example.
 Please note that an Approval to Operate licence is an agreement between the current operator and Council, and therefore a current operator must be nominated for the licence to remain valid.)

 Fact Sheet - On-Site Wastewater Assessment (PDF, 240kB)